-The catch diode of the regulator can not sink current so any stored energy in the inductor produces an output voltage overshoot when the load current rapidly decreases, see Figure 51.
+The catch diode of the regulator can not sink current so any stored energy in the inductor will produce an output voltage overshoot when the load current rapidly decreases, see Figure 51.
 The output capacitor must also be sized to absorb energy stored in the inductor when transitioning from a high load current to a lower load current.
-The excess energy that gets stored in the output capacitor increases the voltage on the capacitor.
+The excess energy that gets stored in the output capacitor will increase the voltage on the capacitor.
 The capacitor must be sized to maintain the desired output voltage during these transient periods.
 Equation 33 is used to calculate the minimum capacitance to keep the output voltage overshoot to a desired value.
-Where L is the value of the inductor, I{OH} is the output current under heavy load, I{OL} is the output under light load, Vf is the final peak output voltage, and Vi is the initial capacitor voltage.
-For this example, the worst case load step is from 2.5 A to 1.5 A. The output voltage increases during this load transition and the stated maximum in our specification is 3% of the output voltage.
-This makes Vf = 1.03 × 3.3 = 3.399.
-Vi is the initial capacitor voltage which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 60 μ F.
+Where L is the value of the inductor, $I{OH}$ is the output current under heavy load, $I{OL}$ is the output under light load, Vf is the final peak output voltage, and Vi is the initial capacitor voltage.
+For this example, the worst case load step will be from 2.5 A to 1.5 A. The output voltage will increase during this load transition and the stated maximum in our specification is 3 % of the output voltage.
+This will make Vf = $1.03 \times 3.3 = 3.399$ .
+Vi is the initial capacitor voltage which is the nominal output voltage of 3.3 V. Using these numbers in Equation 33 yields a minimum capacitance of 60 $\mu$ F.